yadhuK0731/game/supabase-setup.md

 ## Future Enhancements

-- Add leaderboards
+- Add leaderboards (already have high_score index for this)
-- Implement proper high score system
 - Add achievements system
 - Store other mini-game statistics
+- Implement proper user authentication for production